-, and more alpine species like Englemann Spruce, Limber Pine and Bristlecone Pine.
-There is thankfully no evidence of the Leroux Fire, burning earlier this year, visible from anywhere along the Weatherford.
+From the trailhead you won't be able to see your final destination, Mt.
+Humphreys.
+Instead, you'll be treated to an open Ponderosa Pine forest that quickly climbs into Aspen, and more alpine species like Englemann Spruce, Limber Pine and Bristlecone Pine.
+Thankfully, there is no evidence of the Leroux Fire, burning earlier this year, visible from anywhere along the Weatherford.

-The trail is actually an old roadbed constructed in the 1920's by one John Weatherford who would take tourists almost to the top in Ford Model 'T's.
-When the Forest Service added this part of Coconino National Forest they wisely closed the trail to any further vehicle traffic.
+The trail is actually an old roadbed constructed in the 1920s by one John Weatherford, who would take tourists almost to the top in Ford Model 'T's.
+When the Forest Service added this part of Coconino National Forest, they wisely closed the trail to further vehicle traffic.

-After about 2 miles the trail enters the Kachina Peaks Wilderness area and it also starts to make long switchbacks up the bottom of Fremont Peak.
-During July, 2001, there were wildflowers all along the trail to Doyle Saddle, purple-blue lupine, bright red paintbrush and some yellow daisies, the result of a good wet winter and spring.
+After about 2 miles, the trail enters the Kachina Peaks Wilderness area, and it also starts to make long switchbacks up the bottom of Fremont Peak.
+During July 2001, there were wildflowers all along the trail to Doyle Saddle, purple-blue lupine, bright red paintbrush, and some yellow daisies, resulting from a good wet winter and spring.

 If you choose to make this an overnight backpacking trip, and I hope you do, there is no camping allowed on the Weatherford between Doyle and Fremont Saddles.
 You can camp just before Doyle Saddle or just past Fremont Saddle.

 Before going on this trip, I had wondered how wise it was to time this during our monsoon.
-The day started out sunny enough, but the higher I went, the darker it got.
+The day started sunny enough, but the higher I went, the darker it got.
 Sure enough, at 12,291', the last saddle before the final scramble up some scree to the summit, it started to rain, then hail.
-Rain and hail don't bother me much but lightning does and there was plenty of that too.
+Rain and hail don't bother me much, but lightning does, and there was plenty of that too.
 At this point on the trail, there is absolutely no cover whatsoever.
 So I reluctantly called it quits and high-tailed it back down to Fremont Saddle only about 500' shy of the summit.
 Dang!
-Although I am reminded of the little ditty- "He who hikes, but quits partway, lives to hike another day".
-Small consolation, but I am able to tap away at a keyboard without wondering what a near-death lightning strike is like.
+Although I am reminded of the little ditty- "He who hikes, but quits partway, lives to hike another day."
+Small consolation, but I can tap away at a keyboard without wondering what a near-death lightning strike is like.

-This is an out-and-back trip so return down the Weatherford the same way you came up.
+This is an out-and-back trip, so return down the Weatherford the same way you came up.
 It will look different going down probably because you'll have the time to see things instead of gasping for breath as you did on the ascent.
-I'd recommend this trip to anybody who wants to see some of the highest real estate there is in Arizona. - Jul 19 2001 nealzCoconino FS Reports
+I'd recommend this trip to anybody who wants to see some of the highest real estate in Arizona.

 The remains of an old road that once took Model T Fords to the top of the San Francisco Peaks provides the route for this winding mountain trail.
 The road has since been closed to vehicle traffic to protect the area's alpine environment, and the upper reaches of the mountain have been set aside as a Wilderness Area so forest visitors can enjoy its panoramic views in the relative seclusion and natural surroundings such an area provides.